kigawas/kigawas.github.io/_posts/2018-11-22-y-combinator-in-python.md

 But what if you cannot define or name a function?
 In lambda calculus, we cannot define variable or name a function as usual.
 And then here comes Y-combinator.

-First, let's convert the factorial function into lambda:
+First, let's convert the factorial function into lambda by adding an outside argument:

 ```python
 fac = lambda f: lambda n: 1 if n <= 1 else n * f(n - 1)
 ```

-And then, we use Y-combinator:
+And then, we apply Y-combinator:

 ```python
 print(Y(fac)(5))